 - Three(3) copies of construction plans: For each project plans must contain front, side and rear elevations, floor plan, foundation plan, window and door placement, cross sections as required by code, electrical, plumbing and heating/air-conditioning detailing.
 For re-roofing, plumbing or electrical, a description of work and list of materials is usually sufficient.

-- The Zoning Administrator may, at their discretion, require further documentation if deemed necessary. -Such as the following: If you are in a designated floodplain area or on the Huron River, you will/may be required to submit a copy of your MDEQ (Michigan Department of Environmental Quality) permit, and/or an Elevation Certificate (either view on online or we have printed copies of the blank form available in the office) that reflect the elevations on your construction plans.
-You will also need to provide a completed Elevation Certificate at final construction.
+- The Zoning Administrator may, at their discretion, require further documentation if deemed necessary. -Such as the following: If you are in a designated floodplain area or on the Huron River, you will/may be required to submit a copy of your M-EGLE (Michigan Department of Environment, Great Lakes and Energy) permit, and/or an Elevation Certificate that reflect the elevations on your construction plans.
+If you are required to submit and Elevation Certificate at construction, you will also need to provide a completed Elevation Certificate at foundation and final construction.

 - Lot corners/sides must be clearly staked/marked.